CSWCSS-InnoTech/Schobol/README.md

 [Versions branch](https://github.com/happypig375/innotech-elearning/tree/Versions) stores binaries of every single release (including Development releases).
 Used for version checking in-app (Android and Windows 10) or finding an old version.

+[Jordan-Fung-patch-1 branch](https://github.com/happypig375/innotech-elearning/tree/Jordan-Fung-patch-1) used to be used for updating Readme.md (aka this file), but it is not deprecated.
+It is now a glimpse of a very early master branch.